certik/hermes2d/doc/src/tutorial.rst

       return dir_lift(x, y, dx, dy);
     }

-The initial guess for the Newton's method will be chosen as the Dirichlet lift function elevated by 2:
+The initial guess for the Newton's method will be chosen to be the Dirichlet lift function elevated by 2:

 ::

     // This function will be projected on the initial mesh and
-    // used as initial guess for the Newton's method scalar init_cond(double x, double y, double& dx, double& dy) {
+    // used as initial guess for the Newton's method scalar init_guess(double x, double y, double& dx, double& dy) {
       // using the Dirichlet lift elevated by two double val = dir_lift(x, y, dx, dy) + 2;